 Similarly sized to the Great American Ball Park, Nationals Park does have extra distance down the lines.
 The high wall in right field reaches right-center, but that is also where the bleachers jut out and create an awkward angle.
 The other walls are standard in height, and like with the previous listing, the small gaps are ideal for power hitters.

 Dimensions: 334, 357, 396, 391, 382

 Once considered a pitcher’s park, the walls were moved in several years ago to the point that even the furthest distance from home plate to outfield wall is under 400 feet.
 The walls are standard in height, but what really makes Petco Park stand out is the Western Metal Supply Co. building in left field that serves as the foul pole as well.
-With the right field line so short, bring a lineup of power righties and aim for the building!
+With the left field line so short, bring a lineup of power righties and aim for the building!

 4. Tropicana Field (Tampa Bay Rays)